BitcoinQnA/BitcoinPrivacyGuide/secure.md

 ### Trade-offs

 Unless your chosen wallet is backed by your own node, you are trusting someone elses.
-This means that your transactional data and wallet balances are being served by someone else, meaning they can theoretically eavesdrop on your on-chain activity.
+This means that your transactional data and wallet balances are being served by someone else and they can theoretically eavesdrop on your on-chain activity.
 However, most users aren't likely to run a node **before** they even hold their own keys, the natural learning progression doesn't work that way.
 If you feel confident in setting up your own node first then skip ahead to the [scrutinise](https://bitcoinprivacy.guide/scrutinise.html) section and then come back here to continue with the guide.

 But if that sounds a bit too much for you right now don't panic, we will fix that later in the guide.